haruosuz/codon/README.md

 Variation in the strength of selected codon usage bias among bacteria.
-Sharp PM1, Bailes E, Grocock RJ, Peden JF, Sockett RE. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC549432/ a set of 40 genes expected to be expressed constitutively at very high levels.
-This set included the genes encoding translation elongation factors Tu (tufA), Ts (tsf) and G (fusA), and 37 of the larger ribosomal proteins (encoded by genes rplA-rplF, rplI-rplT and rpsB-rpsT). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC549432/table/tbl1/ Table 1
+Sharp PM1, Bailes E, Grocock RJ, Peden JF, Sockett RE. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC549432/
+- a set of 40 genes expected to be expressed constitutively at very high levels.
+This set included the genes encoding translation elongation factors Tu (tufA), Ts (tsf) and G (fusA), and 37 of the larger ribosomal proteins (encoded by genes rplA-rplF, rplI-rplT and rpsB-rpsT).
+- Inter-specific variation in bacterial growth rate appears to be positively correlated with the number of rRNA operons (42).
+- Information regarding the growth rate of bacteria in the wild is sparse, and so we have used the number of rRNA operons as a (very approximate) guide to the growth rate of species.
+Remarkably, C.perfringens, the species with the highest S-value (2.65) and 10 rRNA operons, can grow with a generation time under 7 min in specific laboratory conditions (55).

+https://www.ncbi.nlm.nih.gov/pmc/articles/PMC549432/table/tbl1/
+Table 1
 The 80 bacterial genome sequences analysed